avivbeeri/kintsugi/README.md

-# Kintsugi - Enchantment Remix
+# Kintsugi - Enchanting Reimagined

 **Kintsugi** seamlessly replaces the way enchanting is done in Minecraft to make the enchanting table relevant again.
 Rather than relying on rolls of the dice, you can pick your enchantments.